JBudgieUK/Jack_Budge_Semester2_2021/Journal.md

 I am starting my small game project with all the components.
 I will need to add all the components into the scene making them all work together.
 I first added in my FPS script and enemy script.

 ## 23/03/2021
 Today i added my next two scripts which were my health and attack script.
-However using both the attack and pick up script caused the character to hit attack when picking up an object.
-It didnt effect the gameplay just made look odd.
+However using both the attack and pick up script caused the character to attack when picking up an object.
+This wasnt an error, as i will need to change the key in attack script in the small demo.